-The complete implementation of the DUE is planned for the end of the year and should reach about 5 million annual export operations in the country, for more than 25,000 companies.
+The complete implementation of the DUE and which will become mandatory, for all export operations of the DUE will enter into force as from July 2nd ,2018 and should reach about 5 million annual export operations in the country, for more than 25,000 companies.
 The modernization of processes will make Brazilian exports simpler, reduce documentation and stages, shorten deadlines, and reduce costs.
-The deployment is already in operation at some airports in the country and will be passed on to all airports and other modalities (ocean, fluvial, road and rail) by the end of 2017, according to information from the Federal Government.

 The new import process will replace the current DI – Import Declaration and DSI – Simplified Import Declaration will take off – with the first deliveries – in October 2018.
 The delivery of the new import process import will be made gradually and progressively, companies certified as Authorized Economic Operators (OAS), in the maritime modalities, with full tax collection and that do not require an import license will be part of this first phase of implementation.

 The reformulation of import processes will reach more than 40,000 importers, according to the federal government.
 The DUIMP will allow goods that enter into the country—and that are properly cleared—to be delivered directly to the importer, without the need for storage.
 In addition, the scope of the implementation foresee for clearance in waters, releasing the cargo prior to anchoring of the vessel in the port.